 The Jordan Memorial Fund via HOPE for Pets is committed to providing medical assistance to senior citizens with Kentucky pets.
 They help said seniors keep up with veterinary expenses and ensure that they won’t have to give up their furry friend because of lack of funds.
 If you’re a senior and in need of pet aid, click here to learn more and read all about Jordan’s story.

 KHS S.N.I.P.
 Clinic (Louisville)

 The KHS S.N.I.P.
 Clinic not only offers immensely discounted spay and neuter surgeries for your Kentucky pets, but they also provide free spay/neuter services for pit bulls!
 This is most certainly a blessing in an age wherein money is tight and there’s a pervasive stigma surrounding pit bulls.
 Go here for more information.
-You can also call (502)636-3491 or shoot them an email at firstname.lastname@example.org.
+You can also call (502) 636-3491 or email them at [email protected]

 Animal Hospital of Danville (Danville)

-Animal Hospital of Danville accepts ScratchPay as compensation for their services.
+Animal Hospital of Danville accepts ScratchPay credit as compensation for their services.
 So, if you need care for your Kentucky pets but can’t afford to pay a lump sum, ScratchPay offers a wide array of affordable payment plans catered to your financial status.
 Head over here to browse Animal Hospital of Danville’s website and learn more about ScratchPay.
-Call (859)238-2201.
+Call (859) 238-2201.